-This document provides an overview of data integrity, data transfer, as well as software security, and firewall settings for the CloudSoda application.
+This paper provides an overview of how the Controller and Agents manage data integrity, data transfer, as well as software security and firewall settings for the CloudSoda application.

-The CloudSoda Controller orchestrates the data movement while the Agent performs the data movement.
+The CloudSoda Controller orchestrates data movement while the Agent performs the data movement.
 The Agent can be internal or external to the Controller.
-The internal Agent supports mounting NFS/SMB shares directly.
+An internal Agent supports mounting NFS/SMB shares directly.
 While it is possible for an external Agent to mount NFS/SMB storage, it is not supported because it can result in unexpected behavior.
-Therefore, it is recommended that if an external agent needs to access data over NFS/SMB that the end user directly mounts the storage on the host.
+Therefore, we recommend that if an external agent needs to access data over NFS/SMB, the end user mount the storage directly on the host.

-The external Agent can be installed on Linux, Windows, or MacOS.
-The Agent has the potential to access any files that the host operating system can access, which includes Local Volumes, Direct Attached Storage, or SMB/NFS mounted storage.
+An external Agent can be installed on Linux, Windows or MacOS.
+This Agent can access any files that the host operating system can access, including Local Volumes, Direct Attached Storage or SMB/NFS mounted storage.

 Software Access and Firewalls

-The CloudSoda Controller can be deployed on-prem, in a customer cloud, or cloud hosted by CloudSoda.
-Fig 1 refers to the ports and software packages CloudSoda uses when talking to file-based storage, cloud provider storage, CloudSoda Agents, and our managed software control plane.
+The CloudSoda Controller can be deployed on-premises, in a customer cloud or in a cloud hosted by CloudSoda.
+Figure 1 depicts the ports and software packages that CloudSoda uses when communicating with file-based storage, cloud provider storage, CloudSoda Agents, and our managed software control plane.

-The CloudSoda Controller uses ports and connections to perform four primary tasks:
+The CloudSoda Controller use ports and network connections to perform four primary tasks:

 - Administration: This involves deploying, upgrading, and monitoring CloudSoda.